 Arm care has become commonplace in baseball.
 Players and coaches at all levels now appreciate the importance of a good dynamic warm-up and strengthening the shoulder, which is lightyears ahead of where we once were.
 If you don’t remember, running poles and a bag of ice was the extent of arm care not too long ago.

 Much of the change is from developing research showing that both velocity and risk of injury are associated with arm strength and range of motion.
 The problem is that most arm care is a cookie-cutter approach with the hopes to cover it all with broad strokes.

 General arm care is better than nothing, but if you are going to dedicate the time and effort, why not optimize it for maximum return.
-In meeting the specific needs of players, an assessment-based approach is necessary to customize programming rather than a one-size-fits-all approach.
+In meeting the specific needs of players, an assessment-based approach is necessary to customize programming rather than a one-size-fits-all plan.

 This article highlights the importance of assessment-based arm care and indicates how it refines players’ routines, which is a vital aspect of physical preparation and performance enhancement.

 The Birthplace of Assessment Based Arm Care

 All 30 MLB organizations test their player’s shoulder strength & range of motion regularly.
 Of course, they’re not likely to share their secrets or methods since it’s something that gives them a competitive advantage.
 Yet, we know that it’s getting done based on the latest research and our relationships with the medical people involved.